Universality in one-dimensional hierarchical coalescence processes: Model and results

+(iii) We say that a SPP $\xi$ is \textit{stationary} if its law $\cQ$ is invariant under $\bbR$-translations, that is, if for any $x \in\bbR$ the random set $\xi-x$ has law $\cQ$. \end{definition}

-\begin{remark} If $\xi$ is $\bbZ$--stationary and a.s.\ nonempty, then $\cQ ( 0 \in \xi)>0$ and therefore the conditional probability $ \cQ ( \cdot | 0 \in\xi)$ is well defined.
-On the other hand, if $\xi$ is stationary, then $\cQ(0 \in \xi)=0$, the above conditional probability is therefore not well defined and has to be replaced by the Palm distribution associated to $\cQ$ \cite{DV}, \cite{FKAS}.
-We recall that, given the law $\cQ$ of a stationary SPP with finite intensity
+Thanks to Theorem 1.2.2 in~\cite{FKAS} and its adaptation to the lattice case, if $\xi$ is $\bbZ$-stationary or stationary, then a.s. the following dichotomy holds: $\xi$ is unbounded from the left and from the right, or $\xi$ is empty.
+In the sequel we will always assume the first alternative to hold a.s., and we will write $ \xi=\{x_k\dvtx k \in \bbZ\}$ with the rules: $x_0 \leq0 < x_1$ and $x_k < x_{k+1}$ for all $k \in\bbZ$.
+In the case of a left-bounded SPP, we enumerate the points of $\xi$ as $\{x_k; k \in\bbN\}$ in increasing order. \begin{remark} If $\xi$ is $\bbZ$-stationary and a.s. nonempty, then \mbox{$\cQ( 0 \in\xi)>0$}, and therefore the conditional probability $ \cQ( \cdot| 0 \in\xi)$ is well defined.
+On the other hand, if $\xi$ is stationary, then $\cQ(0 \in\xi)=0$, the above conditional probability is therefore not well defined and has to be replaced by the Palm distribution associated to $\cQ$~\cite{DV,FKAS}.
+We recall that, given the law $\cQ$ of a~stationary SPP with finite intensity

-and such that $\xi$ is nonempty $\cQ$--a.s., the Palm distribution $\cQ_0$ associated to $\cQ$ is defined as the probability measure on the measurable space $\cN$ such that
+and such that $\xi$ is nonempty $\cQ$-a.s., the Palm distribution $\cQ_0$ associated to~$\cQ$ is defined as the probability measure on the measurable space $\cN$ such that

-(see Section 1.2.1 in \cite{FKAS}).
+(see Section 1.2.1 in~\cite{FKAS}).
 Trivially, $\cQ_0$ has support in